Our site, our rules

 Cancelling your order could cost you

-If you cancel your order after we’ve sent it to your car’s dealer, you’ll need to pay a cancellation fee.
+If you are leasing a new car from us and you cancel your order after we’ve sent it to your car’s dealer, you’ll need to pay a cancellation fee.
 The exact amount will depend on the dealer.
 It could be as much as 10% of the cost of the car, or the full value of any factory extras you added to the spec – whichever is higher.
 The closer you leave it to your delivery date, the higher the fee is likely to be.

 We’ll give you a date when we’d like to deliver the car.
-If it doesn’t work for you, we’re happy to rearrange it, as long as we get the car to you within 45 days of the first delivery date we suggest (we’re sure you won’t want to wait any longer than that to get behind the wheel).
+If it doesn’t work for you, we’re happy to rearrange it, as long as we get the car to you within 45 days of the first delivery date we suggest (if leasing a new car) or within 21 days of the first delivery date we suggest (if leasing a used car) (we’re sure you won’t want to wait any longer than that to get behind the wheel).

-When we deliver the car, you (the person who ordered it and has their name on the lease agreement) needs to be there.
+When we deliver the car, you (the person who ordered it and has their name on the Personal Contract Hire Agreement) needs to be there.
 We’ll ask you to show us some ID, like your passport or driving licence, to make sure we’re handing the keys to the right person.

-We’ll only deliver the car to your home address.
+We’ll only deliver the car to your home address in Mainland GB.

 Relying on info on our site